farlee2121/DevEssentialsBlog/_posts/2021-03-26-Unions-in-CSharp.md

 This works, but it has several downsides.
 - We can't limit the number of cases, causing potentially unhandled data
+  - UPDATE: We actually can limit the number of cases by making the base class's constructor internal or private.
+Pattern matching in C# currently will not recognize that limitation, but we can prevent unhandled data and unexpected extension.
 - The intent as a set of alternatives isn't as clear
 - We can't prevent methods and behavior from being mixed with the data
 - Classes have reference equality, but unions usually want value semantics